adam-ocheri/aws_infra_test/README.md

 ## Docker Setup and Deployment

-1. To verify if Docker is running on the EC2 instance, execute the following command:
+1. To verify if Docker is running on the EC2 instance, execute the following command inside your instance:

    ```
    sudo systemctl is-active docker
    ```

-2. Check if CodeDeploy agent is running on the EC2 instance using the following command:
+2. Check if CodeDeploy agent is running on the EC2 instance using the following command inside your instance:

    ```
    sudo service codedeploy-agent status